-- To require the Planning Authority to acknowledge its legal responsibility to attach planning conditions on permissions granted to prevent the development from causing a noise nuisance for adjacent occupiers. - To require developers to produce a Sound Impact Assessment and Mitigation Plan where a noise-generating use is proposed and specialist input is deemed necessary, for any new development that the Planning Authority considers will impact negatively on pre-existing environmental sound levels. - To require developers to produce an Acoustic Design Assessment (informed by guidance such as is set out in 'ProPG Planning and Noise', 2018, as referenced in the 'Dublin
+- To attach planning conditions on relevant permissions granted to reduce or prevent the development from causing any noise or vibration that might give reasonable cause for annoyance to persons in any premises in the neighbourhood, as per Section 34(4)(c) of the Planning Act. - To require developers to produce a Sound Impact Assessment and Mitigation Plan where a noise-generating use is proposed and specialist input is deemed necessary, for any new development that the Planning Authority considers will impact negatively on pre-existing environmental sound levels.

-Agglomeration Noise Action Plan 2018 - 2023'), where a noise-sensitive use is proposed in an area that may have high pre-existing environmental sound levels.

-- To ensure that future developments are designed and constructed in such a way as to minimise noise disturbances and prevent noise nuisance. - Placing acoustic barriers between the noise source and residential units. - Locating family homes and gardens as far away from noise sources as possible without compromising passive design principles. - Locating windows away from noise sources if possible. - Avoid hard exterior surfaces such as concrete paving that reflect sound rather than absorbing it. - Locating noise sources away from property boundaries and noise sensitive areas. - To incorporate 'Shared Spaces'/ 'Home Zones'/ or 'Streets for People' in new developments, which recognize that residential streets have multi- function uses for pedestrians, cyclists and vehicles - in that priority order. - To interposing less-sensitive uses between noise sources and sensitive uses.
+- To require developers to produce an Acoustic Design Assessment (informed by guidance such as is set out in 'ProPG Planning and Noise', 2018, as referenced in the 'Dublin Agglomeration Noise Action Plan 2018 - 2023'), where a noise-sensitive use is proposed in an area that may have high pre-existing environmental sound levels. - To ensure that future developments are designed and constructed in such a way as to minimise noise disturbances and prevent noise nuisance. - Placing acoustic barriers between the noise source and residential units. - Locating bedrooms as far away from noise sources as possible without compromising passive design principles. - Locating windows away from noise sources if possible. - Avoid hard exterior surfaces such as concrete paving that reflect sound rather than absorbing it. - Locating noise sources away from property boundaries and noise sensitive areas. - To incorporate 'Shared Spaces'/ 'Home Zones'/ or 'Streets for People' in new developments, which recognize that residential streets have multi- function uses for pedestrians, cyclists and vehicles - in that priority order. - To interposing less-sensitive uses between noise sources and sensitive uses.

-Where noise barriers are provided at the boundaries of large developments, access routes must be provided to allow for the ongoing maintenance of the barriers
+Where noise barriers are provided at the boundaries of large developments, access routes must be provided to allow for the ongoing maintenance of the barriers.